bveldhuyzen/roundm/README.md

 Roundm is an 'interactive' bash script that performs rounding on numerical values of input file.
 The significance is to be specified by the user.
 The current version creates intermediate text files of all steps for validation purposes.

 There are various rounding modules to choose from.
-With the different rounding modules, user is able to specify whether to perform rounding up or down to nearest (multiple of) specified decimals (e.g. 0.05, or 0.00500129), up or down to nearest (multiple of) specified full number (e.g. 1.05, 100.00, or 2004.50, etc.).
+With the different rounding modules, user is able to specify whether to perform rounding up or down to nearest (multiple of) specified decimals (e.g. 0.05, or 0.00500129), as well as rounding up or down to nearest (multiple of) specified full number (e.g. 1.05, 100.00, or 2004.50, etc.).
 User can of course also choose to have decimals or full_number rounded to nearest specified significance.
 Also allows for configuration of starting point, see modules.

 Free to use and edit by all, for the obvious reason.